Partner Spotlight:

 Director, Zscaler; CEO, Sand Hill East

-Andy Brown, a Zscaler board director since October 2015, sits on the audit and compensation committees and previously served as group chief technology officer at UBS Securities; head of strategy, architecture and optimization, at Bank of America Merrill Lynch; and chief technology officer of infrastructure at Credit Suisse Securities.
+Andy Brown, a Zscaler board director since October 2015, sits on the audit and compensation committees and previously served as group chief technology officer at UBS Securities; head of strategy, architecture, and optimization at Bank of America Merrill Lynch; and chief technology officer of infrastructure at Credit Suisse Securities.
 He holds several other board positions with technology companies.
-Connect with him here.

 What are some developing issues your business thinks board directors should be prepared for?

-● AI Initiative Risks: Establish an artificial intelligence governance board with clear terms of reference to manage C-suite pressure for rushed implementations.
+• AI Initiative Risks: Establish an artificial intelligence (AI) governance board with clear terms of reference to manage C-suite pressure for rushed implementations.
 Proper entitlement controls are required between users, large language models, and sensitive data sources to maintain privacy and data security.

 What are a couple of tips for directors to ensure they are well-prepared for tomorrow’s challenges?

-● Leverage Ready Resources: I wrote a book with Helmuth Ludwig, former Siemens chief information officer, called <a href="https://info.zscaler.com/resources-ebooks-seven-steps-for-boards-of-directors"> Seven Steps for Board Directors <\a>, that gives very practical cyber risk management advice.
+• Leverage Ready Resources: I wrote a book with Helmuth Ludwig, former Siemens chief information officer, called Cybersecurity: Seven Steps for Board Directors, that gives very practical cyber risk management advice.
+My colleague Rob Sloan also writes a monthly briefing called “The Director’s Cut,” which is distributed via the NACD Northern California monthly newsletter, that educates directors on cyber and AI risk issues.

 What’s your favorite business-related podcast?